 I would suggest to look at configureDatabase() in detail (in sfInstall.class.php).
 After writing the new contents of config.php with file_put_contents() make sure that a call to file_get_contents() is not getting the old values but the news.
 If you are getting the old ones, try to do the same call after opcache_invalidate() and apc_delete_file() are invoked and see if that fixes the problem.
 Let's sit together on Monday to take a look, but I wanted to add these details so I don't forget where we should be looking at.

-#6 Updated by Mike Gale about 5 years ago
+#6 Updated by Mike Gale over 6 years ago

 - File pasted_image_at_2015_09_14_04_08_pm.png added